Speak with our Summit Experts 24/7

 1. Understanding Altitude Sickness

-Altitude sickness (AMS) occurs when your body struggles to adapt to reduced oxygen levels.
+Specifically, altitude sickness (AMS) occurs when your body struggles to adapt to reduced oxygen levels.

 Common symptoms: